-The additional four mini-GBIC slots built in the WGS-5225 Series support dual speed, 100BASE-FX and 1000BASE-SX/LX SFP (Small Form-factor Pluggable) fiber-optic modules, meaning the administrator now can flexibly choose the suitable SFP transceiver according to not only the transmission distance but also the transmission speed required.
-The distance can be extended from 550 meters (multi-mode fiber) to 10/50/70/120 kilometers (single-mode fiber or WDM fiber).
-They are well suited for applications within the enterprise data centers and distributions.
+The four mini-GBIC slots built in the IGS-5225 series support dual speed as it features 100BASE-FX and 1000BASE-SX/LX SFP (Small Form-factor Pluggable) fiber-optic modules.
+Now the administrator can flexibly choose the suitable SFP transceiver according to not only the transmission distance, but also the transmission speed required.
+The distance can be extended from 550 meters to 2km (multi-mode fiber) or up to 10/20/30/40/50/70/120 kilometers (single-mode fiber or WDM fiber).
+They are well suited for applications within the industrial data centers and distributions.